Why the Covid-19 credit line still makes sense

 We received a lot of questions from people in Italy.
 If you look at the cost savings for Italy’s taxpayers, the chart below demonstrates they are still present and fluctuate based on market moves.

 Figure 4.
-Change in total saving for Italy vs. ESM, for a 10yr Pandemic Crisis Support loan
+Change in total saving for Italy vs. ESM, for a 10yr Pandemic Crisis Support loan (euro, millions)

 Source: Bloomberg, ESM